Angel-ML/angel/docs/algo/mf_on_angel_en.md

 ![](../img/MF_UV.png)

-## Gradient Descent Matrix Factorizaion
+## Gradient Descent Matrix Factorization

 The error between the predicted value of user i's explicit rating for item j (y_{ij}) and the true value is denoted by e_{ij}, i.e. e_{ij}=y{ij}-u_i \cdot v_j.
 The goal of MF algorithm is to minimize the discrepancy of the predicted ratings from the true ratings: